The Neutrino Mass Bound from Leptogenesis Revisited: Conclusions

 \section{Conclusions}

 In this work we have applied state-of-the-art techniques to unflavoured leptogenesis in a type-I seesaw model with hierarchical right-handed neutrinos.
 For this, we have derived $\Delta L = 2$ washout processes within the CTP-formalism and included them in our analysis, thus generalizing the computation from Ref.~\cite{Garbrecht:2019zaa}.
-We then apply these methods to perform a parametric survey of a specific part of the parameter space for leptogenesis in the type-I seesaw mechanism.
-In particular we revisit the neutrino mass bound from Refs.~\cite{Buchmuller:2002jk,Buchmuller:2003gz,Giudice:2003jh}.
+We then used these methods to perform a parametric survey of a specific part of the parameter space for leptogenesis in the type-I seesaw mechanism.
+In particular we revisited the neutrino mass bound from Refs.~\cite{Buchmuller:2002jk,Buchmuller:2003gz,Giudice:2003jh}.
 The spectator fields significantly alter the evolution of the fields, leading to a relative sign change with respect to the scenario without spectators in large regions of the parameter space.
 They also protect the asymmetry from washout, leading to freeze-out asymmetries which are up to a few orders of magnitude larger than without them.
 With this, we obtain that the previously reported upper bound on the active neutrino masses for leptogenesis in this scenario is slightly relaxed, even though we use larger $\Delta L=2$ rates.
 While the change in the bound appears marginal because of the competing effects, the picture of the underlying dynamics is substantially altered by our use of the up-to-date methods.

 As one reduces the mass of $N_1$, different spectator processes come into play, as well as flavour effects on the charged leptons.
-The same methods presented in this work could be applied to these scenarios, leading to a more precise picture of leptogenesis in these scenarios.
-In general, however, we expect spectator effects, in particular the interplay of their partial equilibration with early asymmetries, to enhance the freeze-out asymmetries, thus strenghtening the case for leptogenesis.
+The same methods presented in this work could be applied to these scenarios, potentially leading to a sigificant change in the outcome of leptogenesis.
+In general, however, we expect spectator effects, in particular the interplay of their partial equilibration with early asymmetries, to enhance the freeze-out asymmetries, thus opening up viable parameter space for leptogenesis.